 The Florida homestead exemption is a property tax break that’s offered based on your home’s assessed value and provides exemptions within a certain value limit.
 With it, you can reduce the taxable value of your home by as much as $50,000 if you use the property as your primary residence.

-While not the highest in the country, Florida property tax rates are on the rise.
-This plus the state’s higher-than-average property values can give some homeowners sticker shock when they get their tax bill.
-The amount you pay may differ by the city or even the county, but the median property tax rate in Florida was $3,003 in 2023.
+While not the highest in the country, Florida property tax rates can give some homeowners sticker shock when they get their tax bill.
+The amount you pay may differ by the city or even the county, but the typical Florida homeowners pays $2,338 in property tax.
 If you already own a home in Florida or are looking to buy one, the Florida homestead exemption can help you reduce that burden.

 How does the homestead exemption work?